-- Use trending hashtags.
-Hashtags help users find relevant posts easily.
+Use trending hashtags.
+Hashtags help users find relevant posts quickly.
 Leverage those that are trending to gain some exposure.

-- Host live events.
+🔥 Host live events.
 People love live events because of their interactive nature.
-Capitalize on this and host live events.
+Capitalize on this and host a few of them.

 With a good social media manager, automation tools, and social listening tools, you’ll be able to run effective social media campaigns that will feed your funnel.